Treatment

 What is the difference between Osteopathy, Physiotherapy and Chiropractic?

-Since each of these three professions treat the same conditions, it is not surprising that this is one of the most common questions we are asked.
+Since each of these three professions treat the same conditions, this is one of the most common questions we are asked.
 It is not our role to define other professions and the question is probably best answered by comparing your experiences with each approach.
-Osteopathy has been at the forefront of manual medicine treatments for nearly 150 years and therefore many of the manual treatment approaches used in other professions originated in osteopathy.
+Osteopathy has been at the forefront of manual medicine treatments for nearly 150 years and many of the manual treatment approaches used in other professions originated in osteopathy.